KhronosGroup/OpenCL-CLHPP/README.txt

   gen_cl_hpp.py:
     A generator script written in python to convert input_cl.hpp into cl.hpp, generating the functor expansions as necessary. cl2.hpp does not require this as it uses variadic templates expanded in the compiler.

+  docs:
+    Doxygen file used to generate HTML documentation for cl2.hpp.

   examples:
     A simple example application using the very basic features of the header and generating cl.hpp dynamically through the build system.